 Using a washing machine is the simplest way to clean your white Vans.
 However, this method works best if your shoes aren’t too dirty.
 If there’s mud on the soles of your shoes, make sure you clean it all off first.
 Before you put your sneakers in the washing machine, prep them by spraying them with regular bathroom bleach.
 A spray bottle is ideal because it will protect your hands from the chemicals.
 To ensure your white Vans stay white, put them inside a white pillowcase.
 Then run your washing machine on the standard, cold cycle for whites with no spin and a double rinse.
 This tutorial will show you which mistakes to avoid, as well as comparing the machine method to using plain baking soda and water.

-This is one of the best ways to restore your favourite pair of white sneakers.
+This is one of the best ways to restore your favorite pair of white sneakers.
 Magic Erasers – also known as Cleaning Erasers or Eraser Pads – are spongy blocks that get rid of stains without chemicals.
 The secret is in their chemical composition; they are made from melamine foam, which activates when you wet it.
 This makes the sponge act like ultra-fine sandpaper.
-You can then use it to rub away marks from walls, floors and even bathroom tiles – and your white Vans!
+You can then use it to rub away marks from walls, floors, and even bathroom tiles – and your white Vans!
 As shown in the tutorial below, a Magic Eraser works miracles in seconds.
 With the added power of a little bleach, your Vans will be back in action in no time!

 Vans has been making iconic skate shoes since 1966.
 The brand was founded by brothers Paul and James Van Doren and their friend Gordon C Lee.
 Their original sneakers – now known as Vans Authentic – were an instant hit for their casual, comfortable design and California cool vibe.
 Since then, Vans has released five more styles including the beloved SK8-Hi, Era and Slip-On.
-But you don’t need a board to wear them: these versatile shoes are adaptable enough to wear with any outfit, and there’s a style for every aesthetic.
-Check out the Vans range and get some styling inspiration for your favourite pair.
+But you don't need a board to wear them: these versatile shoes are adaptable enough to wear with any outfit, and there's a style for every aesthetic.

 SUBSCRIBE TO OUR NEWSLETTER